-There are quite a few differences between the two which are worth considering.
+There are quite a few differences between the two that are worth considering.
 First of all, the core clock speed of 5800X is comparatively much higher than the 3700X which directly affects gaming performance and its TDP is also 40W higher which means it is more overclockable but at the same time, it will need a better CPU cooler especially when it doesn’t come with one while the 3700X still has a Wraith Prism included that is sufficient for basic tasks.
 You can check out our recommended best CPU coolers for Ryzen 5800X for better cooling.

 When tested in games with an RTX 3080, the Ryzen 5800X outperforms the 3700X by around 30% in games like Mafia Definitive Edition and Shadow of the Tomb Raider while in games like Assassin’s Creed Odyssey, Battlefield V, and RDR2, it achieves roughly 10-20% boost in fps1)https://www.youtube.com/watch?v=PW2Ora_Jx0I.

 As tested by LinusTechTips, the Ryzen 5000 series processors already surpassed all the available Intel and AMD processors in single-core performance even with its Ryzen 5600X CPU2)https://www.youtube.com/watch?v=iZBIeM2zE-I&t=243s.
 The 5800X is even better in multi-core operations and speeds up the processes in video editing and rendering by over 10% compared to the 3700X.